mrtaikandi/Telebot/README.md

 public async Task RunAsync()
 {
     // Used for getting only the unconfirmed updates.
+    // It is recommended to stored this value between sessions.
     // More information at https://core.telegram.org/bots/api#getting-updates
     var offset = 0L;

     while( true )
     {
         // Use this method to receive incoming updates using long polling.
-        // Or use Telebot.SetWebhook() method to specifiy a url to receive incoming updates.
+        // Or use Telebot.SetWebhook() method to specify a URL to receive incoming updates.
         List<Update> updates = (await this._telebot.GetUpdatesAsync(offset).ConfigureAwait(false)).ToList();
         if( updates.Any() )
         {